The Lincoln Park Zoo has no answer for the Brookfield Zoo’s herd of bison. Point, Brookfield.

 Edge: Brookfield Zoo

-Edge: Depends on your scene – Brookfield Zoo for kids, Lincoln Park Zoo for adults
+Edge: Depends on your scene.
+The Brookfield Zoo is better for kids, and the Lincoln Park Zoo is best for adults.

 Edge: Lincoln Park Zoo